Humanitarian Mine Action

 Past caring

-Clicking above leads to a lengthy summary of my field and office experience while working in humanitarian demining.
-Honest and sometimes critical, it uses parts of a longer (and much funnier) book that should be published before too long.
+Clicking above leads to a lengthy summary of my work in humanitarian demining.
+Sometimes critical, it uses parts of a longer (and much funnier) book that I may yet publish.
 See also:

 Developing safer hand tools